 The Scottish Cocker is part Cocker Spaniel and part Scottish Terrier.
-They’re one of the least common Terrier mixes, but slowly growing in popularity.
+While they’re one of the least common Terrier mixes, these dogs are slowly growing in popularity.

 In essence, they’re the opposite of the Jacairn.
-In other words, they’re laid back and mellow dogs that’ll happily lounge around with you.
-Moreover, they’re extremely social dogs, which probably comes from the Cocker Spaniel side.
+They’re laid back and mellow dogs that’ll happily lounge around with you.
+What’s more, they’re extremely social dogs, which probably comes from the Cocker Spaniel side.

-The Scottish Terrier side is credited for their courageousness and alertness.
-They can be aggressive when the situation calls for it.
-However, most of the time they’ll chilling.
+The Scottish Terrier side brings their courageousness and alertness to the table.
+They can be aggressive when the situation calls for it – they’re smart enough to figure out when.
+But most of the time, they’ll be chilling by your side.

-There’s a lot of mystery surrounding the origins of this designer breed, but most people believe they originated from the United States in the 1990’s.
-Regardless, the Schnocker was bred to be the ultimate companion lap dog.
+There’s a lot of mystery surrounding the origins of this designer breed.
+However, many will claim they originated from the United States in the 1990’s.
+Regardless of origins, this mix was bred to be the ultimate companion lap dog.

-These dogs are a great balance, which explains their growing popularity.
+Schnockers strike the perfect balance.
 They’re moderately active and will happily go on adventures with you.
-Likewise, they’ll always come in for a nice cuddle whenever they get the chance.
+At the same time, they’ll always come in for a nice cuddle whenever they get the chance.

 Like with many mixed dogs, the Schnocker can vary in appearance.
 Though, they usually come with a slim frame, long legs and floppy ears.
 Coat colors, highlights and length can also vary depending on the parents.

 As a cross between the Yorkie and Dachshund, the Dorkie has the best name among all Terrier mixes.
 It perfectly describes the personality of these hybrid dogs – little cute dorks.